BenK03/Snap-Stash/docs/specs.md

 - Allow users to delete their uploaded photos and videos.

 ### 1.4.
 Timeline Sorting
-- Organize and display media by date, functioning similarly to Snapchat memories.
+- Organize and display media by most recent to least.

 ### 1.5.
 Caching
 - Utilize Redis to cache frequently accessed data for faster retrieval.